Createdd/Writing/2020/articles/amdGpuOnMac.md

 ## The problem - the answer

 Tensorflow, which is used at the core for Keras calculations, supports local GPU acceleration using Nvidia graphic cards via CUDA.
-Unfortunately there is nothing like this for AMD yet.
+Unfortunately, there is nothing like this for AMD yet.

-The answer for this problem is PlaidML, a python library and tensor complier that allows to speed up vector calculations.
+The answer to this problem is PlaidML, a python library and tensor compiler that allows us to speed up vector calculations.

 > PlaidML is an advanced and portable tensor compiler for enabling deep learning on laptops, embedded devices, or other devices where the available computing hardware is not well supported or the available software stack contains unpalatable license restrictions.